NevTrace-org/Easy-Connect/README.md

 ### Social media strategy

+Since MAD Hack 2025 we have started a social media positioning strategy, which will be increased during the development of the project to achieve community engagement and capture potential leads, as well as Easy Connect promoters.

+We will focus on X and Farcaster, where the communities interested in Blockchain and Web3 are currently located, to capture potential leads and generate engagement.

+In parallel, we will use LinkedIn to reach companies and professionals interested in automation and the Blockchain applications they can integrate into their businesses.

 **X and Farcaster**

 - **Strategy**: Based on [@nevtrace](https://x.com/nevtrace) and [@joobid](https://x.com/joobid) positioning within the Blockchain and Web3 ecosystem in X and Farcaster (+6,000 followers in X, +3,000 in Farcaster):